 Brigham Young reacted by excommunicating Lyman Wight and his followers.
-40 It is commonly presumed that the excommunication was prompted merely by Lyman's refusal to gather to Utah.
+42 It is commonly presumed that the excommunication was prompted merely by Lyman's refusal to gather to Utah.
 After all, how could Brigham Young, of all people, object to polygamy?
-Yet Brigham could and did object to polygamy if not officiated in a proper manner.
+Yet Brigham could and did object to plural marriages if not officiated in a proper manner.